-The artists’ works, on view at the Center for the Arts’ Theater Gallery from Thursday through Dec.
+The artists’ works, on view at the Center for the Arts’ Theater Gallery today through Dec.
 18, reconsider the present and search for new roads ahead.

 “Where we’ve been and where we’re going demand that we check in, make sure we’re on the right route and have an understanding of where we are,” Cipro said of the inspiration for his conceptual multimedia paintings.